logo

 “I wondered if, by any chance, he might be the boss of Eternity.”

 “Why?
-You wanna know something specific about him?” she smirked.
+You want to know something about him?” she smirked.

-“Not exactly, no!
-But I noticed your Porsche parked in front of his club a couple of times, so I wondered what kind of relationship you two have.”
+“Not exactly, no. But I noticed your Porsche parked in front of his club several times.”

 “Oh, I really hope you’re not jealous of him!”
 Sandra smiled mischievously.
-“It’s not really a second date thing, you know.”
+“It’s not much of a second date thing to make a scene, you know.”

-To be honest, I really hoped Sandra would lose her shit after this question because I was really out of line here and trying to connect her to a drug distributor.
-I suspected she would be pissed off and she would make a mistake.
-To my great surprise, however, she sipped at her drink and simply ran over my revised tactics of pressing her with emotion no stronger than a caterpillar tractor running over an ice cube.
+To be honest, I hoped Sandra would lose her shit after such a question because it was way out of line and would connect her to a drug distributor.
+I expected her to be pissed off and make a mistake.
+To my great surprise, however, she sipped at her drink and simply ran over my revised tactics of pressing her with no more emotion than a caterpillar tractor running over an ice cube.

-“Neither is true,” she explained.
+“Neither of your assumptions is true,” she explained calmly.
 “I just go there sometimes to have fun.
 That’s all!
-People tend to feel bored when they drink at home, don’t they?”
+People tend to feel bored when they drink at home, right?”
 And she spread her arms to indicate that she meant the hotel.

-“I guess they do!”
-I mumbled thoughtfully.
-“It’s weird, though, that almost everybody in your hotel feels bored!”
+“I guess they do,” I mumbled thoughtfully.
+“But it’s weird that almost everybody in this hotel feels bored, too.”

 “What do you mean, ‘everybody’?”
 Sandra raised her eyebrows, puzzled.

-“Who are these people?
+“But who are these people?
 Give me someone in particular!”
-Sandra suddenly wanted to know, still without losing it.
+Sandra suddenly wanted to know, still keeping her cool.

-“Like a very weird couple, for example, who always wear shorts and Hawaiian shirts as if they have just returned from their vacation,” I described the albino guys because they were the first to come to mind.
-“I guess you’ve seen them because they’re so beachy, and weirdly enough, they never get tanned!”
+“Like a bizarre couple, for example, who always wear shorts and Hawaiian shirts as if they have just returned from their vacation,” I described the albino guys because they were the first to come to mind.
+“I bet you’ve noticed them.
+They’re always so beachy, but weirdly enough, they never get tanned!”

-At this moment, my early evening companion finally abandoned her relaxed attitude and slightly leaned toward me, lowering her voice, as she said, “You know what?
-I think you should be very careful with these two if your paths cross.
+At this moment, my early evening drinking companion finally abandoned her relaxed attitude and slightly leaned toward me, lowering her voice as she said, “You know what?
+I really think you should be very careful with these two.
+If your paths cross, I mean.
 There’s definitely something fishy about them!”

 “I don’t know.
 I just don’t like them very much.”

-“The car business?
-No shit!”
-I exclaimed, uncertain, because the guys really didn’t strike me as being salesmen, and I suddenly thought they might be drug pushers or something.
+“The car business?”
+I exclaimed, intrigued because the guys really didn’t strike me as salesmen.
+I was sure they were drug pushers or something.
 “Will you introduce me to them?
-I might actually have a proposal they’d like.”
+I might have a proposal they’d like.”

 “What proposal?
 You don’t mean to get rid of your car, do you?”
 Sandra asked skeptically.